-Easter egg hunts are a lot of fun in our family, although we choose not do do the Easter bunny the way we don’t do Santa.
-We have a lot of fun searching for the eggs!
+You know, Easter egg hunts are a lot of fun in our family, although we choose not do do the Easter bunny the way we don’t do Santa traditions either.
+But, we have a lot of fun searching for Easter eggs!

-We enjoy going to church on Easter Sunday, and sometimes the hunt can take away from that.
+We personally enjoy going to church on Easter Sunday, and sometimes the Easter egg hunt can take away from the importance of the day.
 We like to do our Easter egg hunt on Saturday instead so that Sunday we can focus on the true meaning of Easter.

-If you’re like us and like to focus on the Savior, then you may like this Christ-centered Easter egg hunt to do on Sunday.
+If you’re like us and like to focus on the Savior, then you may like our guide for a Christ-centered Easter egg hunt to do on Easter Sunday.

-We use tissue paper instead of grass in the baskets.
-We hate the mess grass makes, and when they’re on a hunt, it just gets dragged all over the house!
+We tend to use tissue paper instead of grass in the baskets.
+We hate the mess grass makes, and when they’re on an Easter egg hunt, it just gets dragged all over the house!

 Plus, the tissue paper can be repurposed for gift bags, or it can be used again next year!

-In our home, we assign different color egg for each child.
+In our home, we assign a different color egg for each child so they end up with the same amount of Easter eggs.
 If they find an egg that isn’t their color, they just move along and keep searching.
 It allows us to hide the younger children’s eggs in easier spots without the older children taking them all first.